MiguelEA/nudec_BSM/README.md

+# nudec_BSM Neutrino Decoupling Beyond the Standard Model

-# 14/08/19.
+UPDATE 14/08/19.

 Corrected the neutrino-neutrino and electron-neutrino reaction rates.
 Now the resulting Neff in the SM is 3.053.
-More details to appear in a new version of the arxiv.
+More details to appear in a new version of paper on the arxiv and in an erratum in JCAP.

 Code has been updated to be compatible with both Python2 and Python3.

-# nudec_BSM Neutrino Decoupling Beyond the Standard Model
+As of 13/12/18:

 This code "nudec_BSM", has been developed by Miguel Escudero Abenza in order to solve for the neutrino decoupling in the simplified approach to it developed in ArXiv:1812.05605, JCAP 1902 (2019) 007.